KaushikShivam/facebook_clone/README.md

 - Users have a facebook like feed where they can view their posts and well as their friend's posts
 - Users can create posts with or without image
 - Users can view their profile
-- Users can comment and like or other posts
+- Users can comment and like on other posts

 ## Authors